Cover photo for Vernon Joe Freeman's Obituary

 Vernon was born the 5th of eight children to Byron Arthur Freeman and Lee Anna Walton Freeman in Palestine, Texas on the 21st day of June, 1929.
 An increasingly confident and precocious boy, Vernon attended the Frederick Douglass Elementary school in a building previously destroyed by fire and rebuilt by his grandfather William, himself a former slave and skilled mason, along with other Palestine men.
 The Douglass school would see three generations of Freemans including Vernon’s grandfather William, his father Byron and brother Jack serve as principals and would instill the traits in Vernon which would become dominant themes in his life — love of community, family and education.

-In 1947 after graduating high school and completing his freshman year at Hawkins College in Texas Vernon took advantage of the G.I.
-Bill to enlist in the Army then two years later reenlisted in the Air Force and began a lifelong career of military service which would find him stationed in bases around the world including Randolph (Texas), Peterson (Colorado Springs), Osan (Korea), Tachikawa and Yakota (Japan) and Ramstein (Germany).
-During this time Vernon completed his bachelors degree in business commerce from the University of Maryland and in March 1956 through the introduction of his sister Patsy, Vernon met and married Shyrlee Arbaugh, a gifted teacher and piano player from Oklahoma whose love of faith and music Shyrlee shared with Vernon’s sister Patsy while the two sang together in the choir at Holman United Methodist church in Los Angeles.
+In March 1956, through the introduction of his sister Patsy, Vernon met and married Shyrlee Arbaugh, a gifted teacher and piano player from Oklahoma whose love of faith and music Shyrlee shared with Patsy while they sang together in the choir at Holman United Methodist church in Los Angeles.
 In 1958, Vernon and Shyrlee’s first child Norwynne Jo was born in Tokyo followed soon after by sons Paul in Colorado Springs and Lauris in San Antonio (Texas).

-Over the next several years Vernon climbed Air Force ranks eventually achieving the rank of Command Chief Master Sergeant where he served as Senior Airman Advisor to the two-star general tasked with command of some 25,000 Air Force personnel and their dependents stationed throughout Europe while Shyrlee, who had received her bachelor’s degree from Los Angeles State College (now Cal State Los Angeles), secured jobs teaching elementary school overseas along the way.
-The two were a productive match, enduring a life of frequent travel with their young family while building lifelong friendships and enjoying access to many different peoples and cultures around the world, cultures and friendships which would have a lasting impression on Vernon and his family.
+Over the next several years Vernon climbed Air Force ranks eventually achieving the rank of Chief Master Sergeant where he served as Senior Airman Advisor to the two-star general in command while Shyrlee, who had received her bachelor’s degree from LA State College (now Cal State Los Angeles), secured jobs teaching elementary school to students overseas along the way.
+The two were a productive match, enduring a life of frequent travel and relocation with their young family while building lifelong friendships and enjoying access to different peoples and cultures around the world, friendships and cultures which would have a lasting impression on Vernon and his family.

-Always with the goal to grow his community through participation Vernon was active in many civic, social and faith organizations including Parkside Community and Christ Unity churches, National Ministries American Baptist Churches, Toastmasters, a William T. McKee Consultation Fellow, 100 Black Men of Sacramento, the Links of Sacramento, Sacramento Black Educators Association, Concerned Citizens of Greater Sacramento, the National Urban League, NAACP, Sons In Retirement (SIRS) whose members became a valued part of his weekly group of golf buddies, Alpha Phi Alpha fraternity (President, 1995) as well as being appointed to serve on the Sacramento City Unified School District Board of Education from 1979 to 1985 endorsed by his friend and neighbor the honorable United States congressman Robert T. Matsui and on which he became president in 1984.
-His friendship with Mr. Matsui would prove instrumental as Vernon, at a prayer breakfast, introduced him to a prominent group of Sacramento area Black ministers to discuss issues important to the community such as youth unemployment and government assistance for small businesses, among others.
-Mr. Matsui, who was interned along with his parents during WWII, would prove himself to be a worthy advocate of Vernon’s goals to strengthen communities by providing services to youth and its most vulnerable members to gain access to opportunities and create equity in their own lives.
+Always with the goal to grow his community through participation Vernon was active in many civic, social and faith organizations including Parkside Community and Christ Unity churches, National Ministries American Baptist Churches, Toastmasters, a William T. McKee Consultation Fellow, 100 Black Men of Sacramento, the Links of Sacramento, Sacramento Black Educators Association, Concerned Citizens of Greater Sacramento, the National Urban League, NAACP, Sons In Retirement Branch 69 (SIRS) where for 5 years he served as Chaplin and whose members became a trusted part of his weekly troupe of golf buddies, Alpha Phi Alpha fraternity (Chapter President, 1995) as well as being appointed to serve on the Sacramento City Unified School District Board of Education from 1979 to 1985, endorsed by his friend and neighbor Congressman Robert T. Matsui, and on which Vernon became president in 1984.
+His friendship with Representative Matsui would prove instrumental as Vernon, at a prayer breakfast, introduced Representative Matsui to a prominent group of Sacramento Black ministers to discuss issues relevant to the community such as youth unemployment and government assistance for small businesses, among others.
+Mr. Matsui would prove himself to be a worthy advocate of Vernon’s goals to strengthen and vitalize communities by providing support and services to its most vulnerable members and allowing them to create equity in their lives.

-Vernon retired from public service in 1994 and enjoyed many activities with his friends and family including travel, golf outings, attending civic and social events with Shyrlee, supporting his favorite local politicians, always with a personal office visit, growing and cultivating his fruit, vegetable and flower gardens including an adventurous but regrettable foray into making home brewed plum wine (aka ‘Plumshine’), listening to his favorite jazz and gospel recording artists which also saw Vernon, Shyrlee, his brother Byron, sisters Patsy, Mitzi and Marian traveling annually to the Monterey Jazz Festival down the coast, chatting with his many neighbors and passersby from his favorite perch inside his garage and watching his young grandchildren play in the pool on hot Sacramento summer days.
+Vernon retired from public service in 1994 and enjoyed many activities with his friends and family including travel, golf outings, attending civic and social events with Shyrlee, supporting his favorite local politicians, always with a personal office visit, growing and cultivating his fruit, vegetable and flower gardens including an adventurous but regrettable foray into making home brewed plum wine (aka ‘Plumshine’), listening to his favorite jazz and gospel records which also saw Vernon, Shyrlee, his brother Byron, sisters Patsy, Mitzi and Marian traveling annually to the Monterey Jazz Festival down the coast, chatting with his many neighbors and passersby from his favorite perch inside his garage and watching his young grandchildren grow up and spend afternoons in the backyard pool on sun-baked Sacramento summer days.
 But the retirement activity Vernon enjoyed most was sitting in his chair across the table from Shyrlee every morning and bringing laughs and smiles to each other’s faces.
 And for 69 years each of those mornings would begin the same way — when Shyrlee walked into the room Vernon looked up at her, his face brightening, and would say “Good Morning, my love.”

 Acknowledgments